wtsi-hgi/nf_scrna_qc/docs/README-workarounds.md

 nf_qc_cluster_sccaf_1.5.sif
 ```

-Copy these images in Nextflow singularity cache dir, defined in configuration fines as singularity.cacheDir .
+Copy these images in Nextflow singularity cache dir, defined in configuration fines as singularity.cacheDir, and renames files to change extension from .sif to .img